nahteoh/pystran/README.md

 ## Tutorials

 Step-by-step tutorials are available in the [`tutorials`](./tutorials) folder.
-Run tutorials for example in the terminal as
+Run tutorials in the `pystran/tutorials` for example in the terminal as
 ```
 01_three_bars_tut.py
 ```
-For which you need to be in the `tutorials` folder.

 Or, [use Spyder](docs/spyder/spyder.md).